OregonBanner/experience-manager-65.zh-Hans/help/forms/using/using-convertpdf-service.md

  ConvertPdfService cpdfService = sling.getService(ConvertPdfService.class);

  // path to input document in AEM repository
- // please replace this with path to your document String documentPath = "/content/dam/formsanddocuments/ExpenseClaimFlat.pdf";
+ // replace this with path to your document
+String documentPath = "/content/dam/formsanddocuments/ExpenseClaimFlat.pdf";

  // Create a Docmanager Document object for